BMO Plaza

 BMO Plaza, formerly the M&I Plaza, is a high-rise office building located at 135 North Pennsylvania Street in Indianapolis, Indiana.
-It was completed in 1988 and is currently the sixth-tallest building in the city, at 401 ft with 28 stories.
+It was completed in 1988 and is currently the sixth-tallest building in the city, at 401 ft with 31 stories.
 It is primarily used for office space.
-At 432300 sqft, BMO Plaza is the ninth-largest office building downtown, according to IBJ statistics.
-Tenants include BMO Harris Bank, U.S. Department of Defense, and General Electric Capital Services.
+At 432300 sqft, BMO Plaza is ninth-largest office building downtown.
+It is also the sixth-tallest building in Indiana.
+Tenants include BMO Harris Bank and General Electric Capital Services.

 History

+During the late nineteenth century, the building site had been the home of the Denison Hotel.
 The building was developed as First Indiana Plaza by Indianapolis-based Phillip R. Duke and Associates and construction was started in mid 1986 following the demolition of the seven-story Denison Parking garage on the site.
 When the building opened in April 1988, it served as the headquarters of the First Indiana Federal Savings Bank, the building's major tenant.
 In September 2008, the building was renamed M&I Plaza following the acquisition of First Indiana by Marshall & Ilsley Corporation earlier that year.
 Three years later, the building changed name a second time to BMO Plaza.

-During the late nineteenth century, the building site had been the home of the Denison Hotel.
+In 2018, it was sold to a new owner for $70 million.